kannabanana/Capstone/README.md

 Welcome to our (Team 36) capstone project readme!

-#NOTE:
+# NOTE:

 We have updated our requirements document and design document with our clients permission.
 We have submitted our requirements document.
-We have until Wednesday for our design document.
-Both files are located under fall/
+We will update our design document by Wednesday.
+The requirements document is updated.
+The files are located under fall/

 # ABOUT: